344 Grand Ave. Salida Colorado 81201 Tel. 719-539-2367 keith@keithgotschall.com k2turner@salidaco.com

 First day, we get together and talk about what your needs might be, what problems you have had with your turning.
 We will also go over safety and how things will work during class, then we get busy turning!

 Next day we will start in on some bowl turning techniques.
-Emphasis will be on turning "correctly" getting a smooth finish that needs little sanding.
+Emphasis will be on turning "correctly", Which to me means getting a smooth finish that needs little sanding.
 We will turn a bowl all the way through, start to finish.
-Other possible projects would be a platter, and a bowl with fitted lid.
-We will also go over all sorts of other information such as sharpening, wood selection, finishing, cutting from the log, etc.
+Often making another bowl right away really helps to cement the ideas and techniques that I am sharing.

 This is an outline that will be roughly followed, and changed as necessary to meet the needs of the students.